Environmental water reforms

 The NSW Government has introduced rules to actively manage held environmental water in the Barwon-Darling and some unregulated sections of the Gwydir and Macquarie Bogan water sources so that it can remain in-stream to be used for its intended environmental purpose.
 Active management also provides more certainty to licence holders and other stakeholders about how flows are managed and makes it clear when water can and cannot be taken.

 The active management policy PDF, 494.5 KB provides greater detail on the scope of active management and how it works.
-To implement active management, WaterNSW will work with license holders to follow the processes in the active management procedure manuals:
+To implement active management, WaterNSW follows the processes in the active management procedure manuals:

 - Active management procedures manual, Barwon-Darling Unregulated River Water Source